More than 4.4 million Americans are currently 18 years old—many of them in high school—yet their value as a voting bloc is severely underrepresented.

 “School boards across the country need to assess what they’re doing to ensure that students are equipped with the knowledge to make some of these decisions regarding governance and civics, and using their voice,” said 23-year-old Divon Pender.
 “If you’re not educating a population on the power that they have, then it’s almost like, what are you teaching them?”

 In 2019, Pender left New Jersey’s South Plainfield High School determined to make a difference.
-Just two years later, he was elected to the board of education of his hometown.
+Two years later, he was elected to the board of education of his hometown.
 “I looked at the current make and model of the school board, and I was like, none of these people look like me, none of our elected representatives look like me and our demographic in town,” said Pender.

 Pender credits the success of his campaign to the overwhelming support of young voters and even students below voting age.
 “The fact that I resonated so much with younger people, I didn’t even necessarily need to talk with their parents, because they would pitch me to their parents.”